Your Pet, Our Passion.

 • Just like humans, if your dog has sensitive teeth, ice cubes might cause them some discomfort.

-• The hardness of the ice cubes – there is a small chance that a big chunk or a hard bite could damage a tooth.
+• The hardness of the ice cubes – there is a chance that a big chunk or a hard bite could damage a tooth.

 How can I give my dog ice cubes?